jason-beh/aot-blog/src/content/7-ways-to-become-a-better-developer.md

 ## Closing Thoughts 😄

-I believe that you have the capacity to make yourself a better developer, but it doesn't stop by reading until the very last word in this article.
+I believe that you can make yourself a better developer, but it doesn’t stop by reading until the very last word in this article.
 Make your life greater by carrying out of the 7 ways and step out of your comfort zone.

-You will never ever know the opportunities that are out there for you.
+You will never know the opportunities that are out there for you.